molbiodiv/bcdatabaser/docs/postprocessing_manual.md

 >KM449442;tax=k:Metazoa,p:Arthropoda,c:Insecta,o:Coleoptera,f:Carabidae,g:Molops,s:Molops_piceus;
 ```

-For example, these sequences can be isolated and checked with a manual alignemnt, whether there is one or more sequence which does not align well with the rest.
+For example, these sequences can be isolated and checked with a manual alignemnt, whether there is one or more sequence which do not align well with the rest or checked otherwise (e.g. [NCBI BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch)).
 This can be done with [SeqFilter](https://github.com/BioInf-Wuerzburg/SeqFilter)

 ```
 SeqFilter --ids-patt 'LS453445|JF889461|KU906638|KU906549|KM449442' --out Molops_piceus.fa sequences.tax.fa